-For a wonderful description of Pygora fiber, check out an article written by Carol Huebscher Rhoades, in the “Spin-Off Fall 2008” magazine.
+For a wonderful description of Pygora fiber, check out these articles by Carol Huebscher Rhoades, in the “Spin-Off Fall 2008” magazine.
+[Fiber Basics: Pygora; Plush Pygora Scarf]

 Check out these two patterns on Ravelry designed especially for Pygora yarn!